yangwao/yangwao.github.io/docs/about.md

 # About 🌈

-This is supposed to be summary of my wellbeing.
+This is supposed to be summary of my wellbeing 💆‍♂️.

 ### As (FullStack) Developer I learned
 Being able to design, prototype, code, 💅 polish, build, deploy and scale.
 I keep my mind calm, when there is known scenario ahead including [antifragility](https://en.wikipedia.org/wiki/Antifragility).
 I feel myself comfortable on position of [Developer Advocate](https://www.quora.com/What-exactly-is-the-job-of-a-developer-advocate).

 I'm person who is constantly seeking system in chaos.

-### If it's not updated for longer period, either I'm
-* Living life 🕺
-* Busy 👨‍💻
-* Burned out 🚨
-* Dead ⚰️

 ### Inspiration for this resume is from
 * [@bcrypt](https://diracdeltas.github.io/blog/about/)